jdeschamps/careamics.github.io/docs/installation.md

             python -c "import torch; print([torch.cuda.get_device_properties(i) for i in range(torch.cuda.device_count())])"
             ```

             This should show a list of available GPUs.
+If the list is empty, then you
+            will need to change the `pytorch` and `pytorch-cuda` versions to match your
+            hardware.

         5. Install CAREamics: